Skip to main content

 With the app created, note the APP ID that appears at the top of the screen, like "042a1261."
 You'll need it shortly.

-Download and Configure the Ionic Cloud CLI
+Download and Configure the Appflow CLI

 Code Signing: Generate Live Update Signing Keys